Ambassador to Serbia

 List of lawyers and interpreters

-A list of English speaking lawyers who may be able to help you with legal matters in Serbia.
-A separate list of interpreters and translators is also available.
-Inclusion in these lists does not constitute official endorsement by the British Embassy Belgrade or the UK government.
+A list of English speaking lawyers and a list of interpreters who may be able to help you with legal advice or official translations in Serbia.
+Please note that inclusion in these lists does not constitute official endorsement by the British Embassy Belgrade or the UK government.

 Living in Serbia